-The table below provides a summary of our organisational impact through a series of key performance indicators (KPIs) with red, amber and green (RAG) ratings applied.
+The table below provides a summary of our organisational impact through a series of key performance indicators (KPIs).
 The body of this document provides more detail on each of the KPIs and presents additional qualitative narratives of our impact.

 Summary of performance ratings